 1871: Completed by Sandwich Shipbuilding Co, Sandwich, Kent for Walker Moody, Cleethorpes as YOUNG WALKER.

-2.8.1887: Reported sold to The Great Grimsby Fishing & Steam Trawling Co Ltd, Grimsby.
+2.8.1887: Reported sold to The Great Grimsby Fishing & Steam Trawling Co Ltd, Grimsby (C. Taylor, Skipper).

 11.1888: Registered at Fleetwood (FD47).